Kathryn Ferguson

 Usman Tariq KC

-The breadth of his experience and expertise is recognised in the Chambers & Partners UK Bar Guide 2025 in which he is ranked as a leading individual in eight practice areas.
-This is the highest number of individual rankings for the Scottish Bar.
-He was recognised as Advocate of the Year at the Law Awards of Scotland 2017 and the Legal 500’s Junior Counsel of the Year at the Scottish Bar at the Legal 500 UK Awards 2019.
+The breadth of his experience and expertise is recognised in the Chambers & Partners UK Bar Guide 2026 in which he is ranked as a leading individual in eight practice areas, the highest number of individual rankings for any advocate at the Scottish Bar.
+He is ranked as a leading senior counsel in the following eight practice areas in the current Chambers UK Bar Guide: (i) commercial dispute resolution; (ii) intellectual property; (iii) information technology; (iv) media law; (v) restructuring / insolvency; (vi) professional negligence; (vii) administrative and public law; and (viii) civil liberties and human rights.
+He is also ranked in the Legal 500 Guide 2026 for (i) commercial litigation; (ii) administrative and public law; and (iii) crime and regulatory.
+He also has experience in developing areas of law, including EU and UK sanctions law, and in relation to new technologies, such as cryptocurrencies.
+In 2025, he gave evidence to the Scottish Parliament on behalf of the Faculty of Advocates in relation to the Digital Assets (Scotland) Bill.
+As junior counsel, he was recognised as Advocate of the Year at the Law Awards of Scotland 2017 and the Legal 500’s Junior Counsel of the Year at the Scottish Bar at the Legal 500 UK Awards 2019.

-He has held a number of professional appointments.
-Since 2022, he is appointed as counsel to the UK Covid-19 Public Inquiry chaired by Baroness Heather Hallett.
-He is a member of the legal team investigating core political and administrative governance and decision-making in relation to the pandemic.
-He was involved in high-profile public hearings in January 2024 in which key individuals involved in the pandemic response in Scotland gave evidence.
-He has gained significant experience of acting in public inquiries.
+He is highly respected within the profession which has led to him holding a large number of professional and public appointments as well as leadership roles.
+He was appointed as counsel to the UK Covid-19 Public Inquiry chaired by Baroness Heather Hallett for three years.
+He was a member of the legal team investigating core political and administrative governance and decision-making in relation to the pandemic.
 He was also a Standing Junior counsel to the UK Government in Scotland for nine years and latterly served as Second Standing Junior to the Advocate General for Scotland before his appointment as silk.
-He has served as a full-time Advocate Depute at the Crown Office between 2021 and 2022.
+He has served as a full-time Advocate Depute at the Crown Office prosecuting serious crime between 2021 and 2022.
+He is the Chair of JUSTICE Scotland, a cross-party law reform charity that works to reform the justice system across the UK.
+He is appointed by the Lord President as the advocate member of the Scottish Civil Justice Council, the statutory body responsible for keeping the civil justice system in Scotland under review and making recommendations on developments and changes to the justice system.

 He is an alumnus of the U.S. Department of State’s International Visitors Leadership Program (IVLP).
 The IVLP is the U.S. Department of State’s premier professional exchange programme in which emerging foreign leaders in a variety of fields are invited to the U.S. to meet with professional counterparts and cultivate lasting relationships.
 In 2022, he spent time in Washington D.C., San Francisco, Portland and Montana meeting with various federal and state governmental bodies, NGOs and stakeholders in a human rights project on Advancing Minority Rights in Europe.

-He is a member of the Royal Society of Edinburgh’s Young Academy of Scotland (YAS).
-YAS aims to bring together young professionals from all sectors to work together on projects that benefit Scotland and the world.
+He is a member of the Royal Society of Edinburgh’s Young Academy of Scotland (YAS) and the RSE’s Justice Leaders Network.
+YAS brings together young professionals from all sectors to work together on projects that benefit Scotland and the world.

 He called to the Bar as the Faculty’s Lord Reid scholar for 2010/2011.
 This scholarship is awarded annually to the outstanding candidate to the Bar.
 He is a graduate of the University of Glasgow and the University of Cambridge.